wsydney76/craft-properties-field/README.md

     * `{"min": 0,"max": 100,"step": 5}` for a number field

   Supported for text/email/number, textarea, boolean, select, date, entries/assets property types.

+## Dynamic property config

+Experimental, work in progress.

+Updating the property types config in a custom field settings updates the project config, which means that a deployment action is needed to get this 'live'.

+This will fit in most cases, especially when updating the config also requires changes in your templates.

+However, sometimes a more dynamic approach is needed, allowing privileged editors to change the property config in the database without touching the project config.

+Take the 'Skills' example from the screenshots above.
+This is a list of skills that can be added/removed/rearranged by the editor, and can be output via a generic template.

+Experimental approach:

+* Create a new section/entry type with a field layout containing a `propertiesConfig` table field.
+* This field matches the field settings, a yaml file is included in the plugin's config folder as a starting point.
+  * Copy to `config/project/fields`
+  * Run `ddev craft project-config/apply` to update the project config.
+* Create a new entry in this section, and add the properties you want to use.
+* In the fields settings, create a property type with the type `Dynamic property set` and the slug of the entry that holds the property set.
+* This will load the configs from the entry and insert them at that position.

 ## Limitations